FamilySearch/GEDCOM/attribute-event-requests/INDI-attribute.md

 - Used by the [FamilySearch API](https://www.familysearch.org/developers/docs/guides/facts) with URI `http://familysearch.org/v1/LifeSketch`
 - Used by Ancestry, under the name "Life Story"
 - Used by FindAGrave, under the name "Bio Information"
+- *In [FamilySearch API documentation](https://www.familysearch.org/developers/docs/guides/facts)* without a definition

 --------------------------
 ## Military Service
 ### Description
-*In [GEDCOM X](https://github.com/FamilySearch/gedcomx/blob/master/specifications/fact-types-specification.md) as*  "A fact of a person's military service."

 ### Value
 Found in the following historical records: